AkanshaTyagi-06/eusipco_2022/README.md

 # Introduction
 This work is based on publicly available codes of OpenL3, Soundnet, MCCA, KMCCA and dMCCA.
 Their respective links are provided as a part of this repository.

+### Overview
+  DCASE datasets consists of data for different acoustic scenes collected across different cities.
+For instance DCASE 2019 contains data for 10 cities namely :Barcelona, Helsinki, London, Paris, Stockholm, Vienna, Lisbon, Lyon, Milan and Prague.
+DCASE 2018 data is a subset of that of DCASE 2019 and contains the data from the first 6 mentioned cities.

+  The motivation of this work is to find out the recording location of an acoustic scene as a plausible intra-scene variation causing source and to provide a method to handle the same i.e reduce this variation.
+In this work, we have used varoius multi-view learning methods to reduce the effect of this variation by considering the multiple recording locations i.e recording cities of an acoustic scene as its multiple views.

 ### Feature Extraction

+We use two different pre-trained networks for the purpose of feature extraction namely L3-net and Soundnet.
+The details about them mentioned as follows:

 1. OpenL3 (L3-net)